-Following the discovery of remains in the car park in August 2012, Leicester City Council purchased an old school building with the aim of creating a centre that would tell the story of the remarkable search for – and at that point unconfirmed discovery of – King Richard III.
+Following the discovery of remains in the car park in August 2012, Leicester City Council purchased an old school building adjacent to the site with the aim of creating a centre that would tell the story of the remarkable search for – and at that point unconfirmed discovery of King Richard III.

 The importance of its position – overlooking the possible gravesite of the long-lost Last Plantagenet King of England – was immediately obvious, and Leicester City Council bought the freehold for the building in November 2012.